Navixy’s Advantage League verdict

 - Eco Score (driver rating)

-- Morey driver app that communicates with the device via Bluetooth and allows drivers to receive Push notifications.
+- X-GPS Tracker App: Communicates with the driver and allows drivers to receive Push notifications.

 - City – 18 mph (about 30 km/h)